longcoding/moon-api-gateway/README.md

 * Supported Server Cluster

 ## Features
-Undefined API Gateway offers a powerful, yet lightweight feature.
+Moon API Gateway offers a powerful, yet lightweight feature.

 * **Request Validation** - You can use various verification features in your request.
 It's also easy to add or remove new features.
     - Header, Query, Path Param